Our faculty and staff are committed to developing the next generation’s composers, performers and arts advocates.

 Nate Trier is a composer and producer, based just outside of New Haven, CT, who creates electronic music that features lyrical piano and accordion melodies over churning soundscapes of buzzing drones, fuzzy drums, and crackling static.
 He describes his music as “classical ambient beats;” others have described it as “quite engrossing” (KFFP) and “like looking into your soul” (Raighes Factory).
 His music has travelled worldwide: abstract visual artist Sergei Petrov used Trier’s music for installations in Zelenograd, Russia, and the 48th International Summer Course for New Music in Darmstadt, Germany distributed a recording of Trier’s fixed-media piece, “Serial Parameter Shift,” to attendees.
 Trier has released several collections of electronic music, including singles, EP’s, and albums.

-Staff & Assistant Technical Director, Young Musicians Program
+Young Musicians Program staff

 Sammi Stone